Caparo T1: Powertrain

-The T1 sports a 116 kg, 32-valve, 3496 cc, all-aluminium, naturally-aspirated, Menard V-8, with cylinder banks mounted at 90°, and lubricated via a dry-sump oil system.
+The T1 sports a 116 kg, 32-valve, 3496 cc, all-aluminium, naturally-aspirated, Menard V8, with cylinder banks mounted at 90°, and lubricated via a dry-sump oil system.
 The engine has gone through several designs, previously including a smaller 2.4-litre supercharged unit.
 The production design generates a maximum power of 575 hp at 10,500 revolutions per minute and a maximum torque of 310 lbft at 9,000 revolutions per minute, giving the car a power-to-weight ratio of 1,223 horsepower per tonne (912.8 kW/t).
 In addition, the engine has been reported to successfully reach 700 hp on methanol fuel.
 The engine is controlled via a fully tunable Pectel SQ6 engine control unit and the throttle is controlled via a throttle-by-wire system.

 The T1's gearbox is a 6-speed Hewland sequential, made of a magnesium and carbon construction, that has a variety of available gear ratios, and utilizes a pneumatic actuator to shift; able to upshift in 60 milliseconds and downshift in 30 milliseconds.
 Furthermore, the drivetrain incorporates a limited-slip differential and equal-length hollow tripod driveshafts.